theappbusiness/accessibility-guidelines/README.md

 ### 2. Easy to operate

-Your website/app must be navigable and usable no matter how someone uses it (without a mouse, with voice commands, or with a screen magnifier for example).
+Your website/app must be easy to navigate and use, no matter how someone interacts with it (for example without a mouse, using voice commands or with a screen magnifier).

 #### Make all functionality work with a keyboard